marcusonline97/Ark-Engine/README.md

 ### Building

 You need to compile the project once to expose the [Export] folder.
+Please note: only Debug works.
+I did not get the dlls for the release to function properely.
 In that you will get the exe and lib folders.
 However you need to copy the resource folder and paste in there aswell.
 <!-- TODO: fill in build instructions.
 CMake is assumed. -->